 may result in a new contract team that may impact the schedule of activities for 2021.
-If the acquisition timeframe is extended, Provide all required procurement then the implementation schedule will be artifacts well in advance of deadlines delayed. and manage all activities closely with clear escalation paths for higher level issue resolution.
-If resources are assigned to other Create integrated master schedule with assignments, then the implementation clear process for resource prioritization schedule will be delayed. and scheduling.
+If the acquisition timeframe is extended, then the implementation schedule will be Provide all required procurement artifacts well in advance of deadlines delayed. and manage all activities closely with clear escalation paths for higher level issue resolution.
+If resources are assigned to other assignments, then the implementation schedule will be delayed.
+Create integrated master schedule with clear process for resource prioritization and scheduling.